goomba/date-fns/README.md

 ### formatDuration

 As `date-fns/format` allows convenient formatting of a Date, `formatDuration` allows the same for Durations.
-Any format is supported because **you** define it!
+Nearly any format is supported because **you** define it!

 ```
 const formattedDuration = formatDuration(duration, "h 'hours,' m 'minutes,' s 'seconds'");